sureshsundaram87/sureshDev/README.md

 # sureshDev
-This repo is to develop a chat applicaton
+This repo is to develop a chat applicaton and launch changes